beginning of content

 Other symptoms of a heart attack are:

-Females are more likely than males to:
+Females are more likely than males to have non-chest pain symptoms, such as:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.